apiato/apiato/.github/README.md

 <a name="Features"></a>
 ## Features

->The apiato comes with great features:
+> APIATO comes with great features:

 - OAuth2.0 authentication for first and third-party clients (using Laravel Passport).
 - Role-Based Access Control (RBAC), seeded with a Super Admin, Roles and  Permissions.